 The Freemen, Metzger, Larson Savanna illustrates a special part of Illinois’ natural history.
-Oak savannas were once common in our state, with a mosaic setting of grasses, shrubs and an open oak tree canopy that let sunlight reach the ground.
-This 10-acre savanna, located near the end of Levis Lane, is gradually being restored and will serve as a reminder of what once covered vast portions of Illinois.
-TNI’s stewardship crew uses prescribed burns, exotic species control and other land management techniques to help the savanna thrive.
+Oak savannas were once common in our state, with a mosaic setting of grasses, shrubs, and open oak tree canopy that let sunlight reach the ground.
+This 10 acre savanna, located near the end of Levis Lane, is gradually being restored and will serve as a historical reminder of habitat that covered vast portions of Illinois.
+TNI’s stewardship crew uses prescribed burns, exotic species control/removal, and other land management techniques to help the savanna thrive.

 This property is open to the public from April 1- December 31 from dawn to dusk.